bemporad/nashopt/README.md

 y_{i,k} \, (u_{i,k} - x_{i,k}) = 0
 $$

-In `nashopt`, primal feasibility (with respect to inequalities), dual feasibility, and complementary slackness conditions, which can be summarized as complementarity pairs $0\leq a\perp b\geq 0$, are enforced by using the nonlinear complementarity problem (NCP) Fischer–Burmeister function [1]
+For general nonlinear problems, in `nashopt` primal feasibility (with respect to inequalities), dual feasibility, and complementary slackness conditions, which can be summarized as complementarity pairs $0\leq a\perp b\geq 0$, are enforced by using the nonlinear complementarity problem (NCP) Fischer–Burmeister function [1]

 $$
 \phi(a, b) = \sqrt{a^2 + b^2} - a - b